MadanKhatri1/CompleteFreightRatePrediction-MlTask/readme.md

 ### 3. Stacking Ensemble

-The final model combines predictions from multiple base models:
+The final model is built in two stages.
+First, multiple base models are trained on the target-encoded features:

 - **XGBoost**
 - **LightGBM**
 - **Linear Regression**
 - **RealMLP**

-The predictions from these models are passed to a **RidgeCV meta-model**.
-The meta-model learns how to combine the individual predictions into one final freight-rate prediction.
+Out-of-fold predictions are generated for each base model.
+These predictions are then passed to a **RidgeCV meta-model**, which learns how to combine the individual model outputs into one final freight-rate prediction.

 The complete ensemble is saved in: